Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Sure is.
 Between you and me,
 I was dying to get out of that office.
-You have got to start thinking bee, my friend.
+You have got to start thinking Goober, my friend.
-Thinking bee!
+Thinking Goober!
 Me?
 Hold it.
 Let's just stop for a second.
 Hold it.
 I'm sorry.
 I'm sorry, everyone.
 Can we stop here?